The Best Online RN-to-BSN Programs of 2025

 Paying for Your Online RN-to-BSN Program

 Students may qualify for several financial aid opportunities to pay for their nursing degree.
-Prospective online learners should begin searching for financial aid by filling out the Free Application for Financial Student Assistance (FAFSA).
+They can start by filling out the Free Application for Federal Student Aid (FAFSA).
+The FAFSA determines eligibility for government-funded grants or loans.
+Student loan forgiveness programs are also available to nurses who agree to work in high-need areas after graduation.

-At some schools, members of the armed forces and their family members may qualify for discounted tuition.
-Many healthcare employers also offer tuition reimbursement benefits to nurses who complete their degrees.
+Nursing schools and private organizations offer need and merit-based scholarships and awards.
+Members of the armed forces and their family members may qualify for discounted tuition at some schools.
+Many healthcare employers also offer tuition reimbursement benefits to nurses who complete their degrees in exchange for a work commitment.

 What Can You Do With a Degree From an RN-to-BSN Program?

-While RNs can enter the field after earning a two-year ADN or nursing diploma, an online RN-to-BSN program offers financial and career advantages.
+An online RN-to-BSN program offers financial and career advantages.
 Earning an online BSN can take as little as one year of study and can lead to higher pay and increased job prospects.

-Nursing Salaries by Degree Level
+Nursing Salaries by Degree/Certificate

-Nursing DegreeAverage Annual Salary (2025)
+Nursing Degree/CertificateAverage Salary (2025)

 ADN$79,000